 The Ethnic Room shows diversity of cultures, yet the inter-relatedness of man from his early beginnings to the present.
 His adjustment to his environment is evident in photographs, beadwork, masks, tools and weapons.

-There is a Children's Activity Room containing children's crafts, and books.
+There is a Children's Activity Room with a small kitchen, tables, chairs, and craft supplies.
 Thursdays, during the Newburg school year, it is used by a group of children for our After School Program.
 It is also available for birthday parties, meetings, etc. Contact us for more information.

 There is a Children's Libray featuring several bookshelves filled with colorful, interesting books on a variety of topics and a comfy rocking chair to read in (donated by the family of Linda Richards).

 Our Courtyard has a sandbox, a stage, a vegetable garden, a native flower and plant garden, a fountain with live fish, a picnic table, and a bench swing under the shady trees.
 On the porch is a water table, a giant bubble making machine, and benches.

 There is a Music Room filled with a variety interesting music-making instruments and a puppet stage where you will often find an impromptu puppet show in progress by the chidren.